Sleep concerns impact many children, adolescents, and adults in today’s world

 Use Good Sleep Hygiene

 Poor sleep hygiene is also an important topic.
-This article by Jennifer Luria talks about sleep hygiene and how it impacts our children’s sleep.
 When we use good sleep hygiene, it helps our bodies function better.
 It helps our bodies know what to do when we can’t get to sleep, and our bodies learn to adjust.
 Using good sleep hygiene will be very important if you expect any nutritional changes to help.

 This recommendation is probably seems like a no-brainer for many people.
 However, limiting caffeine is often easier said than done.
 When you don’t sleep well, you are tired.
 As a result, you may reach for the caffeine to make it through the day.
 The more you use caffeine, particularly after 12 pm, the harder sleep will be during the night.
 It can become a vicious cycle.